sangeetashukla/OpenPedCan-analysis/analyses/methylation-analysis/README.md

 #### `01-process-illumina-arrays.R`
-Prepocesses raw Illumina Infinium HumanMethylation BeadArrays (27K, and 450K) intensities using `minfi Bioconductor package` into usable methylation measurements (Beta and M values) for TARGET normal and tumor samples.
+Preprocesses raw Illumina Infinium HumanMethylation BeadArrays (27K, and 450K) intensities using `minfi Bioconductor package` into usable methylation measurements (Beta and M values) for TARGET normal and tumor samples.

 Addition data packages for `Ilumina Infinium HumanMethylation27 BeadArrays` that don't with for analyzing `minfi` will need to be installed separately as folllows:
 - `BiocManager::install("IlluminaHumanMethylation27kmanifest")`